-Check out the 2023 Summer Camp Guide to see everything planned at Camps Dorothy Thomas, Wai Lani and Wildwood!
+Check out the 2024 Summer Camp Guide to see everything planned at Girl Scouts of West Central Florida Summer Camp!

 Girl Scouts and Girl Scouts Summer Camps are special.
-When you come to Camp Dorothy Thomas, Camp Wai Lani or Camp Wildwood, you join a family who stands by you, encourages you and cheers you on, whether you are one foot off the ground or twelve!
+When you come to Camp Indian Echo, Camp Wai Lani or Camp Wildwood, you join a family who stands by you, encourages you and cheers you on, whether you are one foot off the ground or twelve!

 You can ride that horse, climb that wall, hit that target, row your way to victory and so much more.
 Girl Scout Camp is a place to go on adventures, develop new skills, build new relationships and strengthen existing ones.